 One day when I was twelve, my dad took me out.
 I shot a fox, and that’s when the hard part started.
 I had to carry it home and then cut it open and take out all the organs, and then you have this empty thing hanging there.
 You want to keep the fur as untouched as possible so you start skinning off, and I remember pulling my whole weight trying to get the fur off the fox.
 If you're a visual person it totally affects you.
 I never saw it as disgusting—rather it shows you how much life is worth and how crazy a body really is.
 It makes you respect other lives, which is why I never became a hunter.
 I think that’s the last thing I ever killed.

 I knew I wanted to put this into my art at some point.
 Just painting a character is boring, why not take it to another level and show how the anatomy works?
 For a lot of comic characters, it’s not easy to show in a normal body structure.
 When I was 12 I watched The Little Mermaid.
 When you're a little kid you kind of get excited watching that movie, and I started to wonder, how does she get laid?
 How does that work?
 Does it work like pulling pants down?
 Is she going to lay eggs?
 I never really found a resolution.
 But with the last piece I painted in Linz I tried to kind of get an idea of how it’s built.
 Her pelvis is still a human pelvis and the rest is still kind of a fish tail.
 I also dissected SpongeBob for Nickelodeon.
 I had a lot of fun with the square brain.
 They also told me not to show any "sexual instruments."
+How did you take that?

 I wasn’t going to anyway!
 Spongebob is just worried about his burgers, he doesn’t have any balls!
 Humor is so important in art.
 I always wanted to keep that.
 I always wanted to show things that might be darker or death-related, things that people normally block out of their lives.
 People are afraid of skeletons.
 It gives me really interesting reactions when I paint on the streets.
 You can immediately tell what kind of person this is.
 Some people see me working and their reaction is “Yeah!
 I fucking love this.”
 Someone who is afraid of god might not be so down with it.
 There’s this controversial flavor that I like to provoke sometimes, but it's not my main goal to fuck with people.
 I always have the excuse of painting in a comic/cartoony way, but it is funny.
 Come on!
 Painting something so serious in this unserious just brings it to the next level.